datasciencecampus/green-spaces/README.md

 If the data is downloaded from a slow network, a secondary level cache can be enabled with `-esc` which will tale a copy of downloaded data and store it in the local `cache` folder; this is experimental and only supported at present for WebMercator.
 Note that there is no upper storage limit for the secondary cache.

+### Vegetation Indices
+Each vegetation index is now described along with its configuration.
+Note that all indices have configuration stored in `analyse_polygons.json` as part of each indices' definition.
+The configuration is index dependent (the JSON data is passed directly to the index implementation for it to determine its configuration).
+Further information may be found in the "[Vegetation detection](https://datasciencecampus.ons.gov.uk/projects/green-spaces-in-residential-gardens/#section-3)" section of the project report.

+#### naive
+No configuration, simply returns "true" for all pixels - in effect assumes all pixels within a polygon represent vegetation.

+#### greenleaf
+Implements the [Green Leaf Index](https://www.harrisgeospatial.com/docs/BroadbandGreenness.html#Green6), where low and high thresholds define what is flagged as "vegetation".

+#### hsv
+Maps pixel colour into HSV colour space and flags vegetation if the hue is within a specified threshold range.

+#### ndvi-cir
+[Normalised Difference Vegetation Index](https://www.harrisgeospatial.com/docs/BroadbandGreenness.html#NDVI), adapted to use the Colour Infra Red image format (stored is Ir,R,G in the R,G,B channels).
+Returns true if ndvi falls within a threshold range.

+#### ndvi-irgb
+[Normalised Difference Vegetation Index](https://www.harrisgeospatial.com/docs/BroadbandGreenness.html#NDVI), adapted to use the 32bit imagery (R,G,B,Ir stored in the R,G,B,A fields).
+Returns true if ndvi falls within a threshold range.

+#### vndvi
+[Visual Normalised Difference Vegetation Index](https://support.precisionmapper.com/support/solutions/articles/6000214541-visual-ndvi), returns true if vndvi falls within the threshold range.

+#### vari
+[Visual Atmospheric Resistance Index](https://support.precisionmapper.com/support/solutions/articles/6000214543-vari), returns true if vndvi falls within the threshold range.

+#### lab1
+Green from [L*a*b colour space](https://en.wikipedia.org/wiki/CIELAB_color_space), returns true if the `a` component of a pixel falls within a threshold range.

+#### lab2
+Green from [L*a*b colour space](https://en.wikipedia.org/wiki/CIELAB_color_space), returns true if both the `a` and `b` components of a pixel falls within threshold ranges (different thresholds for `a` and `b`).

+#### nn
+Artificial neural network trained on gardens in Bristol and Cardiff, returns `true` if a pixel is deemed vegetation.
+Configuration stores PCA mapping for the three PCA variants (monochrome, brightness and colour), and also the weights and architecture of the neural network (stored using [Keras](https://keras.io/) in an HDF5 file).
+Further information is presented in the "[Vegetation detection using supervised machine learning](https://datasciencecampus.ons.gov.uk/projects/green-spaces-in-residential-gardens/#section-8)" section of the project report.

 ## OSGB36 Summary Images

 Tools for generating summary images from OSGB36 tiled imagery are now presented.